 This work will entail redefining ourselves and reinhabiting the places where we live, creating resilient cultures that are fine-tuned to Earth’s diversity of bioregions.
 By doing so we can transition from being an extractive civilization to regenerative cultures, where our actions restore ecosystems and natural diversity, build fertile soils, and actually remove carbon from the atmosphere.
 This will entail transforming all spheres of human activity, including our energy use, food production, transportation, education, and health care.

-On an individual level, the Great Work has two interwoven aspects:
+On an individual level, the Great Turning has two interwoven aspects:

 - Work in the world.
 Getting one’s hands dirty, metaphorically and literally.
 Translating the inner work into meaningful action.
 Getting involved in something larger than oneself.
 Whether through one’s lifestyle choices, professional work, or one’s family and community life there are infinite ways to contribute.
 Growing healthy food, supporting local businesses, finding ways to use less energy and fewer resources in all areas of life, encouraging community emergency preparedness.
 Defending land and other species.
 Teaching, leading, helping others who are in need.
 Engaging and organizing politically at local and higher levels.
 Creating community events, artwork, classes, discussions, and celebrations.